Kārlis Ulmanis: Authoritarian regime

 The Ulmanis regime was unique among other European dictatorships of the interwar period.
 Ulmanis did not create a ruling party, rubber-stamp parliament or a new ideology.
-It was a personal, paternalistic dictatorship in which Ulmanis–who called himself "the leader of the people"–claimed to do what he thought was best for Latvians.
-All political life was proscribed, culture and economy was eventually organized into a type of corporate statism made popular during those years by Mussolini.
+It was a nonpartisan, personal, and paternalistic dictatorship in which Ulmanis—who called himself "the leader of the people"—claimed to do what he thought was best for Latvians.
+All political life was proscribed, while culture and economy were eventually organized into a type of corporate statism made popular during those years by Mussolini.
 Chambers of Professions were created, similar to Chambers of Corporations in other dictatorships.

 All political parties, including Ulmanis' own Farmers' Union, were outlawed.
-Part of the constitution of the Latvian Republic and civil liberties were suspended.
-All newspapers owned by political parties or organisations were closed and all publications were subjected to censorship and government oversight by the Ministry of Public Affairs led by Alfrēds Bērziņš.
+Part of the Latvian Constitution and civil liberties were suspended.
+All newspapers owned by political parties or organizations were closed and all publications were subjected to censorship and government oversight by the Ministry of Public Affairs led by Alfrēds Bērziņš.
 The army and the Aizsargi paramilitary were lavished with privileges.

 Ulmanis is often believed to have been a popular leader especially among farmers and ethnic Latvians.
 This is debatable.
 His party had never won more than 17 percent of the vote in any election and had seen its support steadily decline in the years since the 1922 constitutional convention.
 In the 1931 election, the Farmers' Union only won 12.2 percent of the vote, an all-time low.
 Some historians believe that one of the chief motives for the coup was his fear of losing even more votes in the upcoming elections.
 From the time of his coup until his demise, for obvious reasons, no reliable voting or popularity statistics were available.